Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2023-01-09-Java_Algorithms_stack.markdown

     Stack<Integer> stack = new Stack<>(expression.length());

-    // 1.scan expression character by character,
-    for(int i = 0; i < expression.length(); i++) {
+    // 1. scan expression character by character, for(int i = 0; i < expression.length(); i++) {
         char character = expression.charAt(i);

-    // 2.if character is operator then pop two elements from stack,
+    // 2. if character is operator, pop two elements from stack
-    // perform the operation and put the result back in stack if (!Character.isDigit(character)) {
+    // then perform the operation and put the result back in stack if (!Character.isDigit(character)) {
             int a = stack.pop();
             int b = stack.pop();